 Musculoskeletal Imaging And Physiotherapy

 X-rays are a form of electromagnetic radiation.
-X-rays have been used successfully in musculoskeletal imaging for decades and are recognized as a valuable medical tool for a wide variety of examinations and procedures.
-X-rays are used as a noninvasive and painless method for helping diagnose, monitor, and treat many medical conditions.
+As a radiological tool X-rays have been used successfully in musculoskeletal imaging for decades.
+Despite more detailed investigatory tools being available, X-rays are still recognized as a valuable medical tool.
+They invaluable in providing information for a wide variety of examinations, and procedures.
+X-rays are used as a non-invasive and painless method for helping diagnose, monitor, and treat many medical conditions.

 Some conditions that may call for a musculoskeletal X-ray include the assessment of: